Assessment of the synthetic feasibility of hypothetical zeolite-like materials based on ZeoNet: TOC Graphic

 The poor performance likely reflects the under-representation of aluminophosphates in the IZA database.
 This is especially true for the version used to train the original ZeoNet, which includes 383 materials across 204 framework types (not including structures that do not have the SiO$_2$ stoichiometry).
 An updated version as of April 2025 increases to 523 structures across 246 frameworks.
 We retrained the four-class model on the updated IZA database and evaluated the best model on the full dataset.
 As shown in Figure~\ref{fig:4class-extended}, the final model achieved excellent performance for all four class labels, with significantly improved accuracy, 90.9\% and 87.7\% respectively, for P-only and Si/P structures.
+Since the classifier architecture remains unchanged, this performance improvement reflects solely the impact of additional data in the low-data regime.
 All misclassified IZA structures are listed in Figure~S2.
 A close examination of these structures reveals potentially useful information.
-For example, Si-only and P-only structures that are misidentified as dual Si/P can be a "temporary error", as it is conceivable that synthetic advancement may allow these zeolites to be synthesized in the other form, thus becoming dual Si/P. The overall accuracy for the merged IZA category is 96.6\%, while only 0.4\% of PCOD structures (1207 out of 331,172; Table~S3) were falsely identified to be IZA-like.
+For example, Si-only and P-only structures that are misidentified as dual Si/P can be a "temporary error", as it is conceivable that synthetic advancement may allow these zeolites to be synthesized in the other form, thus becoming dual Si/P. The overall accuracy for the merged IZA category is 96.6\%, while only 0.4\% of PCOD structures (1207 out of 331,172; Table~S2) were falsely identified to be IZA-like.
 We speculate that these misclassified PCOD structures are prime candidates as future synthetic targets.
-They are listed in Table~S4, sorted by their model-predicted class probability.
+They are listed in Table~S3, sorted by their model-predicted class probability.